-- Destination IP address and port (see Basic SNMP Configuration Setup) - Trap Community String: The default Trap Community String is 'trapuser'.
-There is only 1 for the entire device.
-It can be configured via ini file, SNMP or Web: - INI file: SNMPTRAPCOMMUNITYSTRING = <your community string here>. - SNMP: add a new community string to the snmpCommunityTable.
+- Destination IP address and port (see Basic SNMP Configuration Setup on page 179) - Trap Community String: The default Trap Community String is 'trapuser'.
+There is only 1 for the entire device. - INI file: SNMPTRAPCOMMUNITYSTRING = <your community string here>. - SNMP: add a new community string to the snmpCommunityTable.
 To associate the traps to the new Community String change the snmpTargetParamsSecurityName in the snmpTargetParamsTable so it coincides with the snmpCommunitySecurityName object.
-If you wish, you can remove the older Trap Community String from snmpCommunityTable (however, it is not mandatory). - Web: under the 'Management' tab, choose 'Management Settings' in the 'Management Settings' menu.
-On the page, click the SNMP Community String arrow to display the table.
-Use the Submit button to apply your configuration.
-You can't delete the Trap Community String, only modify its value.
+If you wish, you can remove the older Trap Community String from snmpCommunityTable (however, it is not mandatory). - Web: SNMP Community Settings page (Setup menu > Administration tab > SNMP folder > SNMP Community Settings).
+Use the Apply button to apply your configuration.
+You can't delete the Trap Community String, only modify its value. - CLI: